How to make friends with bribery

 The bargaining chip

 I had a series of books that were really popular at the time, called The Famous Five.
 Rumour had it that my future best friend really wanted to read them, and my dad had mentioned to her mum that I had them.
 One day after church, my dad approached me and asked me if I would lend my books to the daughter of his friend from drama club.
-This was my way in.
+This was my way in.'No.' I said.

 'What?'
 My dad was surprised, I wasn't normally an ungenerous child.